Covid Spring Booster

 We have numerous patients receiving B12 injections every few months, many of whom are themselves at high risk.
 We do not want to put such patients at further risk by asking them to come and visit the practice.
 We also wish to protect our frontline staff from unnecessary contact to help keep our essential services going.

-We have made a practice decision to stop the B12 top up injection at present so patients will have their injections delayed for at least 3 months.
+We have made a practice decision to stop the B12 top-up injection at present so patients will have their injections delayed for at least 3 months.
 It is perfectly safe to delay the B12 injections in this way.
 When starting B12 injections patients receive a loading dose (6 injections over 2 weeks) approximately 50% of which is stored in the liver for the body to use when needed rather than being used immediately.
-The 3 monthly injections are therefore just top ups and patients already have plenty of B12 to last several months through this crisis from the injections already received.
+The 3 monthly injections are therefore just top-ups and patients already have plenty of B12 to last several months through this crisis from the injections already received.

 If you wish it is possible to take B12 orally and when taken in large doses (1mg = 1000ug a day) it is absorbed into the body to correct a deficiency.
-Even in those with pernicious anaemia, where the body loses its ability to absorb vitamin B12 efficiently, some oral B12 is still absorbed.
+Even in those with pernicious anemia, where the body loses its ability to absorb vitamin B12 efficiently, some oral B12 is still absorbed.
 In the UK we have traditionally treated B12 deficiency/pernicious anaemia with an injection but other countries use high dose oral vitamin B12 tablets and a recent study confirmed its effectiveness.

 After delaying your injection for 3 months even if taking tablets it may be sensible to check your B12 levels so please contact the surgery at this point.